a-einstein/WpfShop/README.md

 #### Prerequisites
 * The application must be configured for a running instance of my [AdventureWorks services](https://github.com/a-einstein/AdventureWorks/blob/master/README.md).
-* Currently this is met by configuration to my service on Azure.

 #### Notes
 * This is a near equivalent of my [PortableShop](https://github.com/a-einstein/PortableShop).